AleksandrRogov/DynamicsWebApi/README.md

 webApiVersion | String | Version of the Web API.
 Default version is "8.0".

 Configuration property `webApiVersion` is required only when DynamicsWebApi used inside CRM.
 Property `webApiUrl` is required when DynamicsWebApi used externally.

 **Important!** If both configuration properties set then `webApiUrl` will have a higher priority than `webApiVersion`, so the last one will be skipped.

 **Important!** Please note, if you are using `DynamicsWebApi` **outside Microsoft Dynamics 365** and set `useEntityNames` to `true` **the first request** to Web Api will fetch `LogicalCollectionName` and `LogicalName` from entity metadata for all entities.
-It does not happen when `DynamicsWebApi` is used in Microsoft Dynamics 365 Web Resources (there is no additional request).
+It does not happen when `DynamicsWebApi` is used in Microsoft Dynamics 365 Web Resources (there is no additional request, no impact on perfomance).

 ## Request Examples